 Being a pack-oriented breed, they tend to get along well with other dogs (though they have a tough time resisting chasing small animals).

-They are fluffy dogs, and with their high-energy motor and their beautiful thick coat, they are most famous for pulling sleds across the Siberian Tundra as well as across the ice-covered areas of the United States and Canada.
+They are fluffy dogs, and with their high-energy motor and beautiful thick coat, they are sled dogs, most famous for pulling sleds across the Siberian Tundra and the ice-covered areas of the United States and Canada.

 12. Korean Jindo

-The Korean Jindo is a breed that comes to us from South Korea and was initially developed to be hunting or guard dogs.
+The Korean Jindo is a breed to come out to us from South Korea and was initially developed to be hunting or guard dogs.

 Korean Jindos are known to become independent dogs yet remains loyal and loving companion animal.